Complex spherical codes with three inner products: Introduction

-An $s$-code in a real sphere $S^{d-1}$ is known as an $s$-distance set, that has $s$ Euclidean distances.
-For an $s$-distance set $X$ in $S^{d-1}$, Delsarte, Goethals, and Seidel \cite{DGS77} gave an upper bound
+For the real sphere $S^{d-1}$, a similar concept to $s$-codes is well studied \cite{DGS77}.
+A subset $X$ of $S^{d-1}$ is an {\it $s$-distance set} if $|D(X)|=s$.
+Delsarte, Goethals, and Seidel \cite{DGS77} gave an upper bound

-An $s$-distance set $X$ is said to be {\it tight} if $X$ attains this bound.
+for an $s$-distance set $X$ in $S^{d-1}$.
+An $s$-distance set $X$ is {\it tight} if $X$ attains this bound.
 A tight $s$-distance set has the structure of a $Q$-polynomial association scheme, and becomes a tight spherical $2s$-design~\cite{DGS77}.
-Tight $s$-distance sets have been classified except for $s=2$ \cite{ BB,BD79,BMV04,NVX}.
+Tight $s$-distance sets have been classified except for $s=2$ \cite{BB,BD79,BMV04,NVX}.
 The largest $1$-distance set in $S^{d-1}$ is the regular simplex.
 The largest $s$-distance set in $S^1$ is the regular $(2s+1)$-gon.
-The largest $2$-distance set in $S^{d-1}$ has been determined for $d \leq 93, d\ne 46,78$ \cite{BY13,L97,M09}.
+The largest $2$-distance set in $S^{d-1}$ has been determined for all $d$ except for $d = (2k+1)^2-3$ with $k \in \mathbb{N}$ \cite{BY13,L97,M09,GYX}.
 The largest $3$-distance set in $S^{d-1}$ has been determined for $d =3,8,22$ \cite{MN11,Spre}.
 The largest spherical $s$-distance set is not known for other $(s,d)$.
 The classification of largest spherical $s$-distance sets is still open except for $(s,d)=(1,d),(s,2),(2,d\leq 7),(2,23),(3,3)$.